Rufous songlark: Description

 The rufous songlark is a medium brown passerine songbird with a pattern of streaks on its feathers.
 Encyclopædia Britannica describes this bird as "drab and vaguely larklike".
 It has a dark line through its eye, a pale eyebrow and pale underparts, and a rufous upper tail and rump.
 A little larger than a house sparrow, the male grows to about 19 cm in length and is larger than the female which reaches only about 16 cm.

 This species is similar to the brown songlark but males of that species are much larger than those of the rufous songlark.
 Brown songlark females also lack the rufous rump of the female rufous songlark.

 Distribution and habitat

 The rufous songlark is common all over mainland Australia, but is uncommon in the northern Top End of the Northern Territory (Goodfellow & Stott, 2001; 2005). and rare on the island of Tasmania.
 The overall range of the songlark is thought to be in the order of between 1,000,000 and 10,000,000 km2.
 C. mathewsi is most often found in New South Wales, Queensland, and Western Australia.
-Each year the rufous songlark spends colder months in the north and migrates south in the summer to breed, and in this way it is typically seen only in the warmer months.
+Each year the rufous songlark spends colder months in the north and migrates south in the summer to breed, and in this way it is typically seen only in the warmer months because the south is more densely populated by people.